ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Modelling Digital Twin Data

 :::: {.columns}
-::: {.column width="60%"}
+::: {.column width="50%"}
-- DT data involve highly interconnected entitie (e.g., a fruit tree and the IoT network describing it) naturally suggest the use of graph data layout for efficient storage and querying…
+- DT data involve highly interconnected entitieS (e.g., a fruit tree and the IoT network describing it), suggesting the use of graph data layout for efficient storage and querying…
     - ... yet, they struggle with such volume of data

 :::
-::: {.column width="40%"}
+::: {.column width="50%"}

 ![Graph representation of Precision Irrigation DT](https://github.com/ManuelePasini/slides-markdown/blob/master/slides/images/phd2ndyear/agrigraph.png?raw=true)
 :::